Ajjanapoorva/waste2worth/README.md

 Description: Both datasets together provide structured information about surplus food donors and receivers (NGOs/communities)
 Purpose: To enable smart matching of surplus food from donors to suitable receivers (NGOs/food banks) based on location, food condition, and specific requirements, reducing food waste and supporting communities in need.

+🧩 Week 2 – Implementation Phase Summary

+The system cleans and standardizes donor/receiver data, matches surplus food to nearby NGOs using geolocation logic, and visualizes the results on an interactive map.

+🔧 Implementation Steps

+Load donor and NGO datasets into Colab.
+Clean and standardize the data (IDs, food type, latitude, longitude).
+Apply matching logic to pair donors with nearby NGOs.
+Generate output showing matched pairs.
+Visualize donors, NGOs, and routes on an interactive map.

+✅ Results

+The system successfully matched donors with the nearest NGOs using geolocation and displayed the outcome on an interactive map.
+Donors were shown in red, NGOs in blue, and the connection routes in green, proving the matching logic works visually.
+The model achieved 100% successful matching for all valid location entries, and the output map clearly demonstrated how surplus food can be redirected instead of wasted.